 Voltage is the same as in the UK and most appliances such as battery chargers for videos, hair dryers etc. can be plugged in with appropriate adapters.
 These are available for purchase at most airports and travel shops.

 230V 50HZ with a two pronged round pin plug

 Good quality film is widely available for purchase as well as batteries (normal, alkaline and lithium).

 Light summer clothing is need on most departure dates.
 You need a riding helmet or broad rimmed hat which must stay on firmly and sunglasses with string.
-2 pairs of riding trousers (cycling shorts for men), half chaps are recommended, riding gloves, jersey, warm jacket (Spring and Autumn), shorts, long sleeve shirts, T-shirts, sarong or wrap, swimsuit, 4 pairs of socks, raincoat (seasonal), sun block, camera on a shoulder strap with a pouch which can be secured to your belt, binoculars, 2 pairs of short, lightweight riding boots or trainers.
+2 pairs of riding trousers (cycling shorts for men), half chaps are recommended, riding gloves, jersey, warm jacket (spring and autumn), shorts, long sleeve shirts, T-shirts, sarong or wrap, swimsuit, 4 pairs of socks, raincoat (seasonal), sun block, camera on a shoulder strap with a pouch which can be secured to your belt, binoculars, 2 pairs of shorts, lightweight riding boots or trainers.

 |Riding days||Product item description||£|

 |Riding days||Product item description||€|